Last update: 17.09.2024 08:34

 Taxes help the Confederation, canton and municipality to fulfill their tasks.
 Tax deductions ensure that you don’t contribute more money than necessary to these tasks.
-Because tax deductions reduce your taxable income.
-Here you can find out in which cases you can save money.
+This is because they reduce your taxable income.
+How can you save tax with tax deductions?
+Discover our best deductions!

 The basis for the tax calculation is the net wage.
 This is calculated by your employer deducting the social security contributions from the gross salary.
 You can find the net wage on your wage statement.
 You have to state this in the tax return and can reduce it by the tax deductions.
 This is your taxable income.
 The lower your taxable income, the lower your taxes.
 So, what tax deductions can you claim?